heydayle/Telegram-vocabulary-saver/README.md

 ### Requirements

 - A Telegram bot token obtained from [@BotFather](https://core.telegram.org/bots/features#botfather).
 - The numeric ID of the destination chat (for groups, ensure the bot is added and promote it if necessary).
+You can quickly retrieve the ID by inviting [@GetIDsBot](https://t.me/getidsbot) to the chat, sending `/start`, and copying the `chat id` value it returns.
 - Google Chrome 88+ (Manifest V3 support) or a Chromium-based browser with developer mode.

 ### Install the extension